rtrouton/autopkg-conductor/cleanup_scripts/README.md

 If scheduled runs are wanted, both scripts can be run by either a LaunchAgent or LaunchDaemon.

-Installing them in that location will enable them to be run daily on your AutoPkg host Mac.

 The `clean-autopkg-repo.sh` does the following task:

 * Determine which files in the `~/Library/AutoPkg/Cache` directory are older than the number of days specified in the script (by default, 20 days)